ErenMC/Calculator-application-for-a-college-project/README.md

 # Calculator-application-for-a-college-project
-Calculator application for a college project
+A simple calculator made for a college project